indigo-dc/indigo-datacloud-releases/generic_installation_and_configuration_guide_1.md

-## Enable the INDIGO - Datacloud repositories
+## Enable the INDIGO - DataCloud repositories

 ## Important note on automatic updates